 If you have any ideas and suggestions for special features (and links to other sites) that you would like to see included here, please email me (Janet) at: firstname.lastname@example.org

 If you are a Dialogue columnist or writer, please email a biographical note and photo or favourite image, so we can build the page that will feature your contributions.
 Thanks!

-  While under construction, this website is being hosted as dialogue2.ca – but it will soon be moved back to www.dialogue.ca .
+While under development, this website is being hosted as dialogue2.ca - and the original site, www.dialogue.ca, now links to this site.
 Thank you for your patience – and even more, for your help – while we build and develop a new interactive website for Dialogue magazine.
 We hope you will join us in this exciting adventure by forwarding your suggestions, input or images.

 Thank you, Janet

 If you would like to learn more, please contact us:

 Return to the Dialogue Home Page

 THE SPRING 2020 ISSUE can be viewed here.
 Print copies can also be ordered by phone: 250-758-9877 (Nanaimo, BC)

 Please email letters, articles, artwork, poetry, etc., to: email@example.com